Welcome to Worcester Area Group (U3A)

 - Groups, information about our many Interest Groups.

 - Events, forthcoming activities, access to on-line U3A resources and local information.

 If you have a friend who does not have computer facilities, an application form can be sent by post if the address is sent.
 Further details of groups can be found by clicking on the “Groups” button and group leader contact details are provided via the Membership Secretary as described above.

 Here are links to the web sites of some sister U3As in the area.
 The U3As are all members of one or more local clusters; Worcestershire County network; Hereford Cluster and Cotswold Link.
 We enjoy reciprocal rights to attend one Group of a U3A which belongs to any of these clusters.

-Bishops Cleeve, Bourton & District; Bromyard; Cam, Dursley & District; Cheltenham, Churchdown, Cirencester, Evesham; Fairford; Gloucester; Ledbury; Leominster; Malvern; Newent & District; North Cotswold; Northleach; Pershore, Ross on Wye, Stroud; Tewkesbury, Thornbury, Winchcombe.
+Bishops Cleeve, Bourton & District; Bromyard; Cam, Dursley & District; Cheltenham, Churchdown, Cirencester, Droitwich, Evesham; Fairford; Gloucester; Ledbury; Leominster; Malvern; Newent & District; North Cotswold; Northleach; Pershore, Ross on Wye, Stroud; Tewkesbury, Thornbury, Winchcombe.

 We are also part of the West Midland Region.